Parent Welcome Booklet

 A child will be sent home if he or she is suffering from any of the above or if he or she is not well enough to participate in the regular program.
 Please inform the teacher within 24 hours of a diagnosis of a serious illness or a communicable disease in your family, so that we may warn other families.
 The names of you and your child will remain confidential.

-**We would expect that you are able to have your child picked up immediately or arrange an alternative person to collect as soon as possible if your child becomes ill at our Centre; it is important to have a local person on your contact list.
+**Our expectation is that if your child becomes ill in our care you can have your child picked up immediately or arrange an alternative person to collect your child within 30 minutes of notification.
+It is important to have a local person on your contact list.

 Administering Medication to Children: